splineops/splineops/docs/user-guide/02_resize.rst

      - 3

-Here, the synthesis degree matches the interpolation degree, defining the output spline model, while the analysis degree is chosen lower to keep the projection prefilter short, robust, and fast, yet still very close to the ideal least-squares solution in [1]_ and [2]_.
+Here, the synthesis degree matches the interpolation degree, defining the output spline model, while the lower analysis degree keeps the projection prefilter short, robust, and efficient, yet still very close to the ideal least-squares solution in [1]_ and [2]_.

 .. warning::
-   Strict least-squares configurations, where the analysis and synthesis degrees are equal (for example, a cubic–cubic combination), require high-order discrete integration in this framework (fourth order in the cubic case).
-   These repeated running sums are numerically delicate in double precision: for long lines they accumulate round-off error, can slowly drift in mean level, and the corresponding difference operators do not fully cancel this drift.
-In practice this leads to visible numerical artefacts on realistic image sizes.
-For that reason, exact high-order least-squares presets are not exposed and are not recommended in routine use.
-The oblique antialiasing presets above avoid the problematic high-order integration, remain stable in double precision, and stay very close in quality to the ideal least-squares projection; truly exact high-order least-squares schemes are better left to future hardware with wider floating-point formats.
+   Exact least-squares configurations, where the analysis and synthesis degrees are equal (for example, a cubic–cubic combination), require high-order discrete integration in this framework.
+In double precision this is numerically fragile: over long lines it can accumulate round-off error and produce visible drift or artefacts.
+For this reason such configurations are not exposed as presets and are not recommended in routine use.
+The oblique antialiasing presets above avoid the problematic high-order integration while remaining very close in quality to the ideal least-squares projection.

 Resize Examples
 ---------------